RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 (A butchered lamb should fit comfortably in large freezer drawer)

+You can find out more about how or animals live and our lamb is prepared [here](/blog/our-lamb)

 # Standard Chop

 With this option you get a full range of cuts and get to explore many different ways to cook and enjoy your lamb.